The Moroccan Gendarmerie Royale at the service of citizens

-The Royal Gendarmerie exerts also an important role in the field of judicial police, thanks to the skill of its personnel, the material resources available to them and especially the powers conferred upon them by law.
+The Gendarmerie Royale exerts also an important role in the field of judicial police, thanks to the skill of its personnel, the material resources available to them and especially the powers conferred upon them by law.
 All members of personnel are, according to their rank or position, officers or agents of the judicial police

 - Military police and military judicial police:

 Military Police is controlled by the Delegate Minister to the Prime Minister in charge of the Administration of National Defense.
 It provides both prevention (general military police) and repression (military judicial police).